We are going to explore the difference between VV vs VOO:

 Both of these options are free.
 This is important because fees can lower our returns.

-I like M1 Finance as the best option because it gives you the flexibility to purchase VOO, VV, and thousands of other stocks.
+M1 Finance is the best option because it allows you to purchase VOO, VV, and thousands of other stocks.

 - Fund Inception: 2010